Additional needs: Refers to children who may require additional support, within their seat.

 Deployed: a term used when the airbag is activated.

-ECE R44: The current European regulation to which child car seats are tested and approved.
+ECE R44: The current (but old) European regulation to which child car seats are tested and approved.

 Electrical pretensioner: replace the pendulum with an electrical sensor, but still act in much the same way.
 Electrical pretensioners may be connected to the airbags, locking the seatbelts in the event of airbag deployment.